 In music, there is pitch, duration, and tone.
 You will realize that it is theoretically possible to build any configurations of sound with these tools.
 Once again, there exist complex configurations of these - consonance/disonnance in chords, consonance/disonnance in progressions, techniques for producing and mixing tones.
 But, at their core...
 Well, you get the idea.

-In 3D; vertices, edges, and faces.
-In painting; value, color, and perspective.
-In animation; movement, stretching, and keyframing.
+In 3D; vertices, edges, faces, UVs, normals, rendering algorithms.
+In painting; value, color, perspective.
+In animation; movement, deformation, and keyframing.

-In addition to what I've said so far, I want to also add a few concepts that so far have translated to every discipline I've engaged in.
+I want to also add a few tips that, so far, have translated to every discipline I've engaged in.
 These help learn, improve, and understand the skills required for a craft.

-1. Find a skilled and articulate crafts-person, and ask them to explain the craft you wish to learn in a simplified manner.
+- Find a skilled and articulate crafts-person, and ask them to explain their craft in a simplified manner.
 Remember their explanation.
 This is potentially one of the best ways for you to learn about the fundamentals of their craft.

 - Make simple work, and make it well.
 Many small projects will teach you much more than one big project, at least as a beginner.
 Not to mention, everything is almost always simpler than you think it is.
 It looks complex because it is a series of simple things stacked on top of eachother, and you're not yet skilled enough to break it down, so...